Running Jobs

 Quality of Service (QOS) - supporters of CCR are given a priority boost for their group's jobs.
 Find out how to become a CCR supporter

-TRES - Each TRES Type has its own priority factor for a job, which represents the amount of TRES Type requested/allocated in a given partition.
-The more a given TRES Type is requested/allocated on a job, the greater the job priority will be for that job.
+TRES - Each TRES type has its own priority factor for a job, which represents the amount of TRES type requested/allocated in a given partition.
+The more a given TRES type is requested/allocated on a job, the greater the job priority will be for that job.
 CCR weights memory and GPU requests and provides a slightly higher priority for these to allow for proper scheduling of our heterogenous nodes.

 See the Slurm documentation for more details about SLURM Multifactor Priority Calculations and Fairshare